caprover/caprover-website/docs/play-with-docker.md

 ```

 - Wait until you see this message *Captain is Ready* in the logs.
-- Once you see that click on "3000" link at the top of the page.
+- Once you see that message, click on "3000" link at the top of the page.
-- Login using the default password of `captain42`
+- Login using the default password: `captain42`
 - You should see the dashboard.
 - Now go back to the other browser tab, where you have Play-With-Docker open
 - Right click on "80" link (any of them) at the top of the page, and Copy Link Address.